Fast Core Pricing for Rich Advertising Auctions: Introduction

-Numerous works have proposed core auctions specifically to address known drawbacks of VCG auctions.
-The Bayesian setting was studied by~\citet{ausubel2010core}, and more recently by~\citet{sano2012non} and~\citet{goeree2016impossibility}, providing theoretical and experimental evidence that the revenues and efficiency from core-selecting auctions improve as correlations among bidders' values increase, while the revenues from the VCG auction worsen.
-Another issue with VCG is the lack of revenue monotonicity: adding bidders or increasing bids can potentially decrease the seller's revenue~\cite{goel2014revenue,lamy2010core,rastegari2011revenue,beck2009revenue}. \citet{beck2009revenue} and \citet{lamy2010core} proposed revenue-monotone core selection.
+Numerous work have proposed core auctions specifically to address known drawbacks of VCG auctions.
+The Bayesian setting was studied by~\citealp{ausubel2010core}, and more recently by~\citealp{sano2012non} and~\citealp{goeree2016impossibility}, providing theoretical and experimental evidence that the revenues and efficiency from core-selecting auctions improve as correlations among bidders' values increase, while the revenues from the VCG auction worsen.
+Another issue with VCG is the lack of revenue monotonicity: adding bidders or increasing bids can potentially decrease the seller's revenue~\citep{goel2014revenue,lamy2010core,rastegari2011revenue,beck2009revenue}. \citealp{beck2009revenue} and \citealp{lamy2010core} proposed revenue-monotone core selection.

-Sponsored search has been a central research topic for econ/cs in the past decade~\cite{edelman2007internet}.
-The closest in the literature to our sale of ad space application is the recent work of~\cite{cavallo2017sponsored} that considered the algorithmic question of finding allocation and pricing for rich ads, but did not study core pricing specifically.
+Sponsored search has been a central research topic in the past decade~\citep{edelman2007internet,aggarwal2006truthful,wilkens2016mechanism,wilkens2017gsp}.
+The closest in the literature to our sale of ad space application is the work of~\cite{cavallo2017sponsored} that considered the algorithmic question of finding allocation and pricing for rich ads, but did not study core pricing specifically.